AMfeta99/Advanced_Computer_Vision/Computer_Vision_HF/brain_tumor_diagnosis_app_HF/README.md

 ## Algorithm & Training Process
 ViT was fine-tuned for binary classification of brain MRI scans, using the *dataset* [brain-tumor-dataset](https://universe.roboflow.com/roboflow-100/brain-tumor-m2pbp) that contains 253 brain images.
 This dataset was originally created by Yousef Ghanem.

 The original dataset was splitted into training and evaluation subsets, 80% for training and 20% for evaluation.
 For robust framework evaluation, the evaluation subset is further split into two equal parts for validation and testing.
 This results in three distinct datasets: training, validation, and testing.

+The model's performance is enhanced using image enhancement and data augmentation techniques.
 All pre-processing steps and training process can be found on [Notebook](https://github.com/AMfeta99/Advanced_Computer_Vision/blob/main/Computer_Vision_HF/brain_tumor_diagnosis_app_HF/Transfer_learning_image_classification.ipynb)

 The final version of the model is available at:
 [vit-base-oxford-brain-tumor](https://huggingface.co/AMfeta99/vit-base-oxford-brain-tumor)